Unsupervised Learning of Graph Hierarchical Abstractions with Differentiable Coarsening and Optimal Transport: Introduction

 \section{Introduction}

-A proliferation of graph neural networks emerged recently with wide spread applications ranging from theorem proving~\citep{Wang2017}, chemoinformatics~\citep{Jin2017,Fout2017,Schuett2017}, to planning~\cite{Ma2020}.
+A proliferation of graph neural networks~\citep{Bruna2014,Henaff2015,Duvenaud2015,Defferrard2016,Kipf2017,Hamilton2017,Chen2018,Velickovic2018,Ying2018a,Liao2019,Xu2019,Scarselli2009,Li2016,Gilmer2017,Jin2017} emerged recently with wide spread applications ranging from theorem proving~\citep{Wang2017}, chemoinformatics~\citep{Jin2017,Fout2017,Schuett2017}, to planning~\cite{Ma2020}.
 These models learn sophisticated feature representations of a graph and its constituents (i.e., nodes and edges) through layers of feature transformation.
-Among them, a broad array of work is convolutional, extending convolution filters in the spatial domain to the spectral domain or to local neighborhoods~\citep{Bruna2014,Henaff2015,Duvenaud2015,Defferrard2016,Kipf2017,Hamilton2017,Chen2018,Velickovic2018,Ying2018a,Liao2019,Xu2019}; whereas a few others are recurrent, which treat the representation of a graph node as the state of a dynamical system, being recurrently updated~\citep{Scarselli2009,Li2016,Gilmer2017,Jin2017}.
-Several convolution architectures~\citep{Xu2019,Morris2019,Maron2019} are connected to the Weisfeiler--Lehman (WL) graph isomorphism test because of the resemblance in iterative node (re)labeling.
-They are as expressive as WL in isomorphism tests, rendering strong competitors to WL graph kernels~\citep{Shervashidze2011} inspired by the same procedure.
+Several architectures~\citep{Xu2019,Morris2019,Maron2019} are connected to the Weisfeiler--Lehman (WL) graph isomorphism test~\citep{Shervashidze2011} because of the resemblance in iterative node (re)labeling.

 An image analog of graph neural networks is convolutional neural networks, whose key components are convolution and pooling.
 The pooling operation reduces the spatial dimensions of an image and forms a hierarchical abstraction through successive downsampling.
 For graphs, a similar hierarchical abstraction is particularly important for maintaining the structural information and deriving a faithful feature representation.
 A challenge, however, is that unlike image pixels that are spatially regular, graph nodes are irregularly connected and hence pooling is less straightforward.